Golem (comics): Fictional character biography

 Golem is a humanoid creature that was made in the 16th century by Judah Loew Ben Bezalel.
 It was made from purple stone or clay and protected the Jewish people from persecutors in Prague.
 In later years it was reanimated by Professor Abraham Adamson’s life force as Adamson died.

 Golem later became a member of S.H.I.E.L.D.’s Howling Commandos Monster Force.

 Powers and abilities

 Golem is 8 ft tall and has superhuman strength which it draws from the land as long as it is in contact with the Earth.

 Invaders ally

 Publication history

 This character first appeared in Invaders #12 (January 1977) as Goldstein, and was created by Roy Thomas, Frank Robbins and Frank Springer; he appeared in Invaders #13 (February 1977) as Golem.

 The character subsequently appears in The Invaders #2-4 (June–August 1993).

 Fictional character biography

-Jacob Goldstein, the brother of the Blue Bullet, was a resident of the Jewish ghetto of Warsaw, Poland, during World War II.
-He mystically transformed himself into a Golem in order to fight the Nazis.
+Jacob Goldstein, the brother of the Blue Bullet, was a resident of the Jewish Warsaw Ghetto in Poland during World War II.
+He mystically transformed himself into a Golem to combat the Nazis.
 He assisted the Invaders when his brother was kidnapped by Doctor Death.